MIDDLE SCHOOL

 Math

 In 8th Grade, students are introduced to the concept of mathematical models and applications in problem solving.
-Some Algebra is used to model real situations and answer questions.
+Some algebra is used to model real situations and answer questions.
 This use of algebra requires the ability to represent data using tables, pictures, graphs, equations or inequalities, and rules.
 Students will be exposed to scientific notation, simplifying expressions and performing operations.
 Students also begin to develop an understanding of congruence and similarity of geometric figures, and the mathematical techniques for finding and applying those relationships of shapes.
 Students will write and interpret equivalent expressions, combine expressions to form new expressions, predict patterns of change represented by an equation or expression, and solve equations.
 This manipulation of symbolic expressions is explored using the properties of equality and the Distributive and Commutative Properties.

 Science